leovct/zk-evm-prover-infra/README.md

 // proof content
 ```

-Isolate the cleaned proof as leader.out contains both logs and the final proof
+Format the proof content by extracting the proof out of the leader logs.

 ```bash
 tail -n1 "$witness_file.leader.out" | jq empty